e271828e/Flight.jl/docs/notes/design/framework_spec.md

 how widgets name their component's ports, how an assembly's panel composes its children's — is deferred to migration ([§16](#16-open-axes)), where it is co-designed against the GUI library.
-Its constraints are fixed here: panels name their own ports by face-name string; resolution to root slots is baked at attach, never performed at render; liveness and peek arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.
+Its constraints are fixed here: panels name their own ports by face-name string; resolution to root slots and the liveness verdict are baked at run start, never performed at render; liveness and peek arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.

 ---